interfan/dw-env-switcher/README.md

 - 🚮 Delete saved users and sandboxes easily.
 - 📥 Import and 📤 export sandbox setups with ease.
 - ✅ **Switch current sandbox code version without changing other settings.**
+- 🔑 **Change saved password for users globally and update all sandboxes and active sandbox.**
 - 📌 **Activity Bar view for easy sandbox access and editing.**
 - 🐞 Seamless integration with Prophet Debugger setups.